 Do you qualify for a special exemption on canceled mortgage debt this tax season?
 Whether it was through a loan modification, short sale or foreclosure, the mortgage debt you have been forgiven does not count as taxable income provided it meets two main qualifications.

-As reported by the Boston Herald, under the Mortgage Forgiveness Debt Relief Act of 2007 you are exempt from paying taxes on canceled mortgage debt if:
+Under the Mortgage Forgiveness Debt Relief Act of 2007 you are exempt from paying taxes on canceled mortgage debt if:

 1) The residence in question is your primary home and not a second home or rental